Quality Assurance

 Maintaining high quality standards throughout the device lifecycle

-What is quality assurance in medical devices?
+What is Quality Assurance (QA) in medical devices?

-Quality assurance for medical devices refers to the systematic activities implemented to ensure that devices consistently meet regulatory requirements and standards, while also meeting user needs and expectations.
 The primary goal of QA in the medical device sector is to ensure that every device released to the market is safe for use and performs as intended.

 Regulation and quality management in QA

-Regulations and QMS standards stipulate requirements for quality assurance.
+Medical device regulations and QMS standards stipulate requirements for quality assurance.

 Risk management in QA